 If you follow me on Instagram, you know I’ve been obsessed with these biscuits.
 In fact, a lot of you obsess over them!
 Everyday I get notification after notification of people tagging me in their awesome biscuits.

 I am so excited how much you all like them, because I was so nervous publishing it.
 Who am I, a northern guy and not an old Southern grandma, to publish a biscuit recipe?
 Your biscuit love blows me away every time.
 If you want a full tutorial, find it here.

-Man, are these sandwiches amazing.
-The buttery, flaky biscuits; smokey and just spicy enough chipotle mayo; the tangy, crunchy slaw, and the juicy and crispy chicken are exactly what all sandwiches wish they could be–but they can’t.
+While the chicken is great on its own, the chicken and biscuit combo is out of this world.
+The buttery, flaky biscuits; smokey and just spicy enough chipotle mayo; the tangy, crunchy slaw, and the juicy and crispy chicken are exactly what all sandwiches wish they could be--but they can’t.

 - 4 chicken breasts butterflied to make 8 thin breasts

 - 1 tbsp hot sauce

 - 1 tsp garlic powder

 - 1 tsp chili powder I like chipotle chili powder, but optional